-- ☐ What we have know? - □ Scaling Law remains effective on industrial-scale data when combined with an appropriate architecture in the context of recommendation scenario. - ☐ When the model is large enough and captures high-order information, it exhibits a certain generalization ability across scenes and domains. - ☐ Generative recommender is more stronger than traditional methods - What we haven't know? - ☐ How to integrate world knowledge, and whether it can be combined with LLMs. - In addition to features and simple action, how do we model more complex short-term and long-term user behaviors?
-And how is the scalability of these behaviors manifested? - ☐ How to model the shared information between items/users and items/users?
+- □ Scaling Law remains effective on industrial-scale data when combined with an appropriate architecture in the context of recommendation scenario. - ☐ When the model is large enough and captures high-order information, it exhibits a certain generalization ability across scenes and domains.

+■ What we do not know?

+- ☐ How to integrate world knowledge and LLMs for generative recommendation. - □ How do we model complex user behaviors, including short-term and long-term behaviors?
+And how is the scalability of these behaviors manifested? - ☐ How to model the collaborative information across user-item interactions?